 - About Us

-An operator was drilling in the Balder Formation in the U.K. North Sea with high-angle builds from 75 to ~90 degrees.
+An operator was drilling in the Balder Formation in the North Sea (Norway) with high-angle builds from 75-90 degrees.
 The 12 ¼-in. section was particularly problematic while drilling through interbedded sands and shales.
 The permeability of the sand ranged from 0.5–20.
 Typical wellbore stability problems experienced included induced mud losses.

-Impact recommended the use of FLC 2000® wellbore stabilizer for the 12 ¼-in. section and LCP 2000® lost circulation additive to extend the envelope where seepage losses may persist.
-Both products conform to stringent Norwegian Environmental regulations and are approved for use in reservoir by the operator.
+Impact recommended the use of FLC 2000 for the 12 ¼-in. section and LCP 2000®, lost circulation material (LCM), to extend the envelope where seepage losses may persist.
+Both products conform to stringent Norwegian Environmental regulations and are approved for use in the reservoir section by the operator.

 The operator drilled to total depth with no losses – the first time in this field.
 Nine subsequent wells drilled, as well as three geological sidetracks, all using FLC 2000 – and all reached design TD.
 FLC 2000 is now approved for use and used in the 8 ½-in. reservoir sections on select wells – 5 sections drilled.